-Mr. Barron has many years of hospitality industry related experience.
+Barron has many years of hospitality industry related experience.
 He helped design the kitchen for a 120-seat New York City Sutton Place restaurant and orchestrated the back of the house construction phase through opening.
-He was the owner of a Hospitality Management Company that operated an exclusive private club located on the banks of the Hudson River in New York City.
+He was the owner of a Hospitality Management Company that operated an exclusive private club located along the Hudson River in New York City.
 The facility included a full-service restaurant with seasonal riverside dining, high volume catering, tennis, squash, platform tennis, and a swimming pool.
 He oversaw extensive construction and renovation projects, negotiated all contracts with vendors, contractors, purveyors and service providers, interviewed, hired, and trained staff, implemented performance evaluations, and resolved problems.

-Having completed his tenure as an Assistant District Attorney, Mr. Barron entered private practice where he handled complex civil cases.
+Having completed his tenure as an Assistant District Attorney, Barron entered private practice where he handled complex civil cases.
 Representing corporations, restaurants and other food-related establishments in New York City through the Restaurant Insurance Group and the Risk Management Prevention Group, he litigated all cases by preparing for trial, and frequently obtained favorable settlements for clients by employing tough negotiating strategies at mediation.
 He also handled felony and misdemeanor criminal defense matters, obtaining favorable plea deals after extensive discussion and negotiation with the District Attorney’s Office.

-Mr. Barron teaches Hospitality Law and Introduction to Hospitality to undergraduate students seeking a Bachelor’s Degree in Hospitality Administration.
+Barron teaches Hospitality Law and Introduction to Hospitality to undergraduate students seeking a Bachelor’s Degree in Hospitality Administration.
 The minimization of litigation is stressed through a preventative approach on how to limit liability while operating a hospitality business.
 The Introductory course focuses on the broad umbrella that is the Hospitality Industry.
-Mr. Barron is very enthusiastic about his students and looks forward to making a positive contribution to each student’s educational experience.
+He is very enthusiastic about his students and looks forward to making a positive contribution to each student’s educational experience.